-Not all ideas are expressed using the same part of speech in different languages.
-For instance, the English sentence "Straighten this"—equipped with a dedicated verb "straighten"—does not have a grammatically similar translation in Hindi, which conveys the concept of "straightening" by instead using an adjective: सीधा (straight).
-I hope the following examples illustrate this point more clearly.
+Not all ideas are expressed using the same part of speech across different languages.
+For instance, the English sentence "Straighten this"—equipped with a dedicated verb "straighten"—does not have a grammatically similar translation in Hindi, which happens to express "straightening" by instead using an adjective: सीधा (straight).
+I hope the following examples illustrate this point better.

 I am happy. - मैं खु़श हूँ।

 He is going. - वह जा रहा है।

 English uses a verb while Hindi uses an adjective: